 Lawyer for Bicycle Accident in High Ridge, MO.
-Riding a bicycle can be a cheap and eco-friendly way to get around town, or a great way to explore the outdoors.
-But on too many occasions, bicyclists are an afterthought on the road and become hurt when other people don't pay attention or don't respect their safety.
-If you were injured in a bike accident even after you did everything right, the lawyer for bicycle accident team of Halvorsen Klote is here to help see you through your time of need.
-We provide expert and sound legal advocacy to clients in High Ridge, MO and throughout the Greater St. Louis area and Southern Illinois.
-Talking to us is free, and you do not owe us anything unless we win your claim.
-Speak directly to a qualified and friendly bicycle accident lawyer by calling 866-382-4167 or by contacting us online.
+Riding a bicycle is a wonderful way to exercise and enjoy the freedom of the outdoors.
+But too often, bicyclists are an afterthought on the road and become hurt when other people don't pay attention or don't respect their safety.
+If you were injured in a bike accident because someone else did not respect your safety, the lawyer for bicycle accident team of Halvorsen Klote is here to fight for the compensation you are rightfully entitled to.
+We offer expert legal representation the injured and vulnerable in High Ridge, MO and throughout the Greater St. Louis area and Southern Illinois.
+Talking to us is free, and we charge no attorneys' fees unless we secure you the recovery you are owed.
+Speak directly to an experienced and friendly bicycle accident lawyer by calling 866-382-4167 or by reaching out to us online.

 How Common Are Bicycle Accidents in the High Ridge, MO Area?

-In 2020, there were 938 bicyclists killed in traffic accidents in the U.S., according to the National Highway Traffic Safety Administration, the highest total since 1987.
-According to research from the National Safety Council, that same year there were 325,173 bicyclists injured in nonfatal accidents.
-Kids ages five to 14 are the most likely to sustain an injury, while deaths were most common in riders between 55 and 64 years old.
+In 2020, there were 983 bike accident fatalities in motor vehicle crashes across the country, according to the National Highway Traffic Safety Administration, the most since 1987.
+According to data from the National Safety Council, that same year there were 325,173 bicyclists injured in nonfatal accidents.
+Kids ages five to 14 are the most likely to sustain an injury, while adults aged 55 to 64 are the most likely to be victim to a fatal accident.

-In Missouri, there were 406 total bike accidents which resulted in 351 injuries and six deaths, according to statistics in the Missouri Traffic Safety Compendium.
-In Illinois, there were 2,180 bicycle accidents, which caused 28 deaths and 1,995 injuries
+In Missouri, there were 406 total bike accidents which resulted in 351 injuries and six fatalities, according to statistics in the Missouri Traffic Safety Compendium.
+In Illinois, in 2,180 bicycle crashes 1,995 people were injured and 28 people perished.

-While bicycle accidents account for only one percent of trips, annually they account for more than twice that in traffic accident fatalities.
+While bicycle accidents account for only one percent of trips taken by American travelers, annually they account for over two percent of traffic accident fatalities.
 The discrepancy speaks to how important bicycle safety is, and also how important it is for drivers of other vehicles to be aware of bicyclists and share the road with them.

 What Are the Most Common Causes of Bicycle Accidents in High Ridge, MO?